hirako2000/neu-ui/README.md

 npm install
 ```

-6. Run gulp script from root folder to serve the project files using BrowserSync.
-Running gulp will compile the theme and open `/index.html` in your main browser.
+6. Run the npm script from root folder to serve the project files using BrowserSync.
+Gulp will compile the theme and open `/index.html` in your main browser.

 ```
 npm run dev
 ```

-While the gulp command is running, files in the `assets/scss/`, `assets/js/` and `components/` folders will be sync'ed for changes with the browser.
+While the command is running, files in the `assets/scss/`, `assets/js/` and `components/` folders will be sync'ed for changes with the browser.
 Files from the `assets/scss/` folder will generate injected CSS.

 Hit `CTRL+C` to terminate the script command.
 This will stop the local server from running.